A calm, human-first approach to automation

 Automation doesn’t have to be complex, overwhelming, or disruptive.

-I work with small organisations in a way that is thoughtful, transparent, and respectful of how people actually work.
+I work in a way that is thoughtful, transparent, and respectful of how people actually work.

-My role is not to push tools or ready-made solutions, but to help you create workflows that feel natural, manageable, and genuinely useful — and to make sure your team feels confident using them.
+My role is not to push tools or ready-made solutions, but to help you create workflows and trainings that feel genuinely useful — and to make sure your team feels confident.

 Step 1 — Listen first